 Note: Learn more about creating, organizing, and exporting clippings.

 The Notes tool allows you to record your thoughts as you study, organize those thoughts into custom notebooks, and then recall what you’ve learned with detailed searches.
-With any text selected, right-click to show the Context Menu and select Take a note.
+With any text selected, right-click to show the Context Menu and select Add a note.

 Note: If you already have a note created for the passage you’re studying, open it from the Tools menu to avoid duplicating note files.